 Texas has an implied consent law, which says that all drivers in the state are automatically presumed to have given consent to chemical testing (breath and blood tests) after a DWI arrest occurs.
 If a driver refuses chemical testing, the driver will become subject to harsher penalties.
 Officers are required to inform individuals of the consequences of refusing a chemical test.
 Some officers make the error of failing to inform the driver of these consequences, or of trying to enforce the implied consent law based on a refusal that occurred before an arrest (when it doesn’t actually apply).
 Other mistakes that are important to recognize are technical errors made during the chemical testing process, such as incorrect use of the testing devices.

-Attorney Richard T. Jones is a highly knowledgeable Austin criminal defense lawyer who handles all types of DWI cases.
+Attorney Austin Criminal Defense Attorney is a highly knowledgeable Austin criminal defense lawyer who handles all types of DWI cases.
 He is able to thoroughly investigate the details of your case and determine whether law enforcement officers handled your arrest correctly.
-Contact The Law Office of Richard T. Jones to learn about your options for challenging your DWI charges!
+Contact Austin Criminal Defense Attorney to learn about your options for challenging your DWI charges!